← Back to blog

 How to Use Local Split Screen with GCast

 Remember split screen on consoles?
 Our afternoons spent playing Mario Kart, Super Smash Bros., and other classic games!
 GCast brings back that feeling, but with your phones.
 No console needed.
-Here's how to set it up.
+Here's how to set it up in the same room.

 How to Set Up Split Screen